Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 The parameter counts shown in the summary correspond to the number of elements in the weight and bias arrays as shown below.

-Let's further examine the weights to verify that tensorflow produced the same dimensions as we calculated above.
+Let's further examine the weights to verify that Tensorflow produced the same dimensions as we calculated above.

 ```python
 [layer1, layer2, layer3] = model.layers